tsgates/arch-wiki-markdown/wiki/LVM.md

 -   Resize logical volumes regardless of their order on disk.
 It does not depend on the position of the LV within VG, there is no need to ensure surrounding available space.
 -   Resize/create/delete logical and physical volumes online.
-    Filesystems on them still need to be resized, but some support online resizing.
+File systems on them still need to be resized, but some support online resizing.
 -   Online/live migration of LV being used by services to different disks without having to restart services.
--   Snapshots allow you to backup a frozen copy of the filesystem, while keeping service downtime to a minimum.
+-   Snapshots allow you to backup a frozen copy of the file system, while keeping service downtime to a minimum.

 These can be very helpful in a server situation, desktop less so, but you must decide if the features are worth the abstraction.